-Learning in this course comes from readings, lectures, case studies, virtual class, and online discussion, in addition to participation, completion of assignments, and out-of-class reflection.
+Learning in this course comes from readings, lectures, case studies, virtual classes, and online discussions, in addition to participation, completion of assignments, and out-of-class reflection.
 All works will be evaluated on an individual basis except where group work is expected.
-Peer-evaluation might also be used to assess the member's contributions to their own group.
+Peer evaluation might also be used to assess the member's contributions to their own group.
 Moreover, cross-evaluation (by the students not in the same group) will be used to assess the presentations.